-- Diabetic Dogs – since potatoes are considered a carbohydrate, a diabetic dog’s blood sugar could be affected by large amounts of potato.
+- Diabetic Dogs – since potatoes are considered a carbohydrate, a diabetic dog’s blood sugar could be affected by large amounts of potatoes.

-- Heart Issues – Due to the recent study, dogs with underlying or pre-existing heart conditions should not be fed potatoes.
+- Heart Issues – Due to a recent study, dogs with underlying or pre-existing heart conditions should not be fed potatoes.

 Note: NEVER feed your dog raw potatoes, the skin or the green parts of the potato plant as these can be toxic.